-What is Dermal Piercing?
+What Is a Dermal Piercing?

-Dermal Piercing with Needles
+Installing a Dermal Piercing With Needles

-Installing a dermal piercing using a needle is basically similar to other conventional piercing procedures.
-However, the needle is used to make an L-shaped pouch in the skin, instead of just a hole.
+Installing a dermal piercing using a skin needle is similar to other conventional piercing procedures, but the needle makes an L-shaped pouch in the skin instead of just a hole.

-In addition, the needles used must be specially made for piercing or medical procedures.
+Note: Needles used must be specially made for piercing or medical procedures.
 Choosing the appropriate needle size depends on the location of the piercing and the anatomy of the client's skin.

 Dermal Piercing With a Dermal Punch